Interviews

 I don't have a favorite stone; nevertheless there is one that has always fascinated me, is the alexandrite, the color change variety of chrysoberyl which has the particularity of changing colors depending on the light (green in daylight, red under a lite candle).

 I'm still trying to get chrysoberyls, but their prices are prohibitive.
-I took a huge risk to get it, because it truly had a very nice color-change.
+I took a huge risk to get an alexandrite of almost 8 ct put on sale last June in Vienna at the Dorotheum.
+Estimated between € 13,000 and € 16,000, it was sold for € 115,300.
+It truly had a very nice color-change.
 Fortunately, it was another who got it, he said with a smile.

 What type of jewelry is particularly sought after by dealers today?